milwad-dev/laravel-validate/docs/1.x/valid-vatid.md

 ## ValidVatId

-If you want to validate vatid, you can use `ValidVatId` rule:
+If you want to validate vatid, you can use the `ValidVatId` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidVatId;